CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

     - [What do the fields in ls -al output mean? (original)](https://unix.stackexchange.com/questions/103114/what-do-the-fields-in-ls-al-output-mean)

-???+ note "How do you get a list of logged-in users?"
+???+ question "How do you get a list of logged-in users?"

     For a summary of logged-in users, including each login of a username, the terminal users are attached to, the date/time they logged in, and possibly the computer from which they are making the connection, enter: